Collins to play Swiatek in semi-finals

 Both of Collins' major semi-final appearances have been at Melbourne Park, with this one holding extra significance after her health concerns.

-Collins announced she was stepping away from the tour last year to have the surgery, saying it was causing her "too much physical agony" and affecting her "overall day-to-day life."
+Collins announced she was stepping away from the tour last year to have the surgery, saying it was causing her "too much physical agony" and affecting her "overall day-to-day life".

 Endometriosis is a condition where cells like the ones in the lining of the womb grow elsewhere in the body.